fivetran/api_framework/README.md

 This script provides a simple way to interact with the Fivetran API using Python.
 It can be used to leverage information from any endpoint.
 Test out a few of the example use cases and determine the best path forward for automating Fivetran activity/monitoring.

+## Overview:
-- The function atlas is a general-purpose function to interact with the Fivetran API.
+- The function 'atlas' is a general-purpose function to interact with the Fivetran API.
 It takes three parameters: method, endpoint, and payload.
 - The method parameter determines the HTTP method to use (GET, POST, PATCH, DELETE).
 The endpoint parameter specifies the API endpoint to interact with.
 The payload parameter is used to send data in the case of POST or PATCH requests.
 - The function constructs the full URL for the API request, sets up the headers including the authorization, and makes the request using the requests library.
 - If the request is successful, it returns the JSON response.
 If the request fails, it prints an error message and returns None.